-Alternatively, we could first build a suffix tree in linear time, then transform the suffix tree into a suffix array in linear time^{}, and finally discard the suffix tree.
+Alternatively, we could first build a suffix tree in linear time, then transform the suffix tree into a suffix array in linear time, and finally discard the suffix tree.
 Of course, sufficient memory has to be available to construct the suffix tree.
 Thus this approach fails for large texts.

-In this lecture, we will not discuss algorithms to construct a suffix array.
-The original construction proposed by Manber and Myers needs (essentially) 8n bytes and runs in $O(n \log n)$ time.
-Meanwhile there are several algorithms that construct the array in time O(n) directly.
+In this lecture, we will not discuss the original construction proposed by Manber and Myers which needs (essentially) 8n bytes and runs in $O(n \log n)$ time.